 - Answer question of appropriate incentives.
-Model effects on economy and jobs with various scenarios. - Research long term value of carbon huge impact on economics of these projects. - Research long term value of natural gas.
+Model effects on economy and jobs with various scenarios.
+SOA DOR will need to be involved with this analysis. - Research long term value of carbon huge impact on economics of these projects. - Research long term value of natural gas.